 Cuba has a very complex past.
 Most people only know of it as a Cold War foe of the United States, a very foreign country only a hundred kilometres away from everything.
 It has been that way since Castro took power in the late 1950s.

 First discovered by Christopher Columbus and claimed for Spain, this small island has been colonized by other countries for its entire history.
-It has a temperate climate, making it great for growing crops, and a location that was excellent for a stopping point after several months at sea.
-The United States began the Spanish-American War in April 1898, and by the middle of July had defeated Spain.
+It has a temperate climate, making it great for growing crops, and an excellent location for a stopping point after several months at sea.
+The United States began the Spanish-American War in April 1898 and defeated Spain by the middle of July.
 The country went through much devastation and turmoil in its infrastructure and land.

-However, before all of that happened, when Spain allowed some flexibility in the colony’s trade, the floodgates opened and money came pouring into the coffers.
-They were filled primarily by two different crops; tobacco and sugar.
+However, before that happened, when Spain allowed some flexibility in the colony’s trade, the floodgates opened, and money poured into the coffers.
+They were filled primarily by two different crops: tobacco and sugar.
 Tobacco was very easy to process.
 Sugar was not.
-There was a complex system used to create sugar crystals, and the leftover molasses was a sticky mess to discard.
-This sets the backdrop for the creation of one of the finest cocktails in modern history: the Daiquiri.
+A complex system was used to create sugar crystals, and the leftover molasses was a sticky mess to discard.
+This sets the backdrop for creating one of the finest cocktails in modern history: the Daiquiri.

-Once again, it is a tad difficult to know for certain the circumstances surrounding the birth of the Daiquiri Cocktail.
+Once again, it isn’t easy to know the circumstances surrounding the birth of the Daiquiri Cocktail.
 However, many agree on its creator, Jennings Stockton Cox, and its birthplace, the iron mines of Daiquiri in Cuba.
-Following the American Victory in the Spanish-American War, the U.S. moves in to capitalize on the rich Cuban iron mines and Cox, working for the Baltimore-based Bethlehem Steel leads one of the first expeditions into the Sierra Maestra mountains close to the town of Daiquiri (see where this going?) on the south-eastern shore.
-One night, while entertaining guests from the mainland, Cox runs out of Gin but thankfully, due to generous rations, he has built up quite a stash of the local Bacardi Carta Blanca rum.
+Following the American Victory in the Spanish-American War, the US moved in to capitalize on the rich Cuban iron mines and Cox, working for the Baltimore-based Bethlehem Steel, led one of the first expeditions into the Sierra Maestra mountains close to the town of Daiquiri (see where this is going?) on the south-eastern shore.
+One night, while entertaining guests from the mainland, Cox runs out of Gin, but thankfully, due to generous rations, he has built up quite a stash of the local Bacardi Carta Blanca rum.
 So as not to expose the delicate constitutions of his guests to straight rum, Cox mixes it with lime juice and sugar, thus creating the Daiquiri.

-This new cocktail remained within Cuba for some years, because at the same time, in 1900, the Cuba Libre cocktail (rum, lime, Coca-Cola) was created and became immediately famous and almost diminished the identity and relevance of the Daiquiri.
+This new cocktail remained within Cuba for some years because, at the same time, in 1900, the Cuba Libre cocktail (rum, lime, Coca-Cola) was created and became immediately famous, almost diminishing the Daiquiri’s identity and relevance.
 As if things weren’t already bad, the little town of Daiquiri was also hit by a plague epidemic in 1903.

 Perpetuation

-In 1916, an American-German chemist named Karl Grueneklee established a plantation in Cuba to produce a concentrated lime juice.
+In 1916, an American-German chemist named Karl Grueneklee established a plantation in Cuba to produce concentrated lime juice.
 It was the type of lime that was made to be carried in a pocket.
-And, one of the very interesting selling points of his juice was the opportunity to make a Daiquiri cocktail whenever and wherever you wanted.
+One of the fascinating selling points of his juice was the opportunity to make a Daiquiri cocktail whenever and wherever you wanted.
 “There is as fine a Daiquiri cocktail as anyone could want”, he said.
-Alas, the Daiquiri had to wait until the prohibition period in the USA to become famous, with tourists and barmen flying to Cuba to drink alcohol and get snuggled in their convenience.
+Alas, the Daiquiri had to wait until the prohibition period in the USA to become famous, with tourists and bartenders flying to Cuba to drink alcohol and get snuggled at their convenience.

-The Cuban bar The Florida, which became The Floridita, and which was also nicknamed The Cocktails Cathedral, presented a book with four variations of Daiquiri in 1939.
-In the same year, this bar was presented as “The Cradle of the Daiquiri Cocktail” and proposed five variations of cocktail.
+The Cuban bar Florida, which became The Floridita and nicknamed The Cocktails Cathedral, presented a book with four variations of Daiquiri in 1939.
+The same year, this bar was given as “The Cradle of the Daiquiri Cocktail” and proposed five cocktail variations.
 The bar claimed to have made 10 million Daiquiri.
-The success of this cocktail was so important, that a special rum was created: The Ron Daiquiri Coctelera by the Compania Ron Daiquiri S.A..
+The success of this cocktail was so critical that an extraordinary rum was created: The Ron Daiquiri Coctelera by the Compania Ron Daiquiri S.A.

 Why Is The Daiquiri So Popular?